 We take the gift of choice to a whole new level.
-We use our own platform (weird, right?) to utilize a feature called Awardco Pay.
+We use our own platform (weird, right?).
 This lets us allocate our service award budget to reward every employee on a monthly basis, based on their tenure.
 So instead of forcing employees to wait a whole year to feel recognized, we reward them for their efforts with a certain amount of points each and every month.

 Rethink Employee Service Awards

-Whether you want to use Awardco Pay to more consistently reward your employees or you simply want to make a customized service award catalog, the key is to offer gifts and rewards that employees will find satisfying.
+Whether you want to consistently reward your employees or you simply want to make a customized service award catalog, the key is to offer gifts and rewards that employees will find satisfying.
 Your people put 40 hours of effort in each week for an entire year—it's time to make their rewards more meaningful, personal, and impactful.